Dates and timestamps

 birth.getMinutes()

-// UNIX Epoch
+// Example: UNIX Epoch instant

-// Device in Europe/Paris
+// Device in (Europe/Paris)

 new Date(0).getHours() // 1